Menifee, California: Parks and recreation

-As of 2025, Menifee has 47 public parks, of which 23 are city-owned and 24 are Valley-wide owned parks.
+As of January 2026, Menifee has 47 public parks, of which 23 are city-owned and 24 are Valley-wide owned parks.
 In October 2025, the Menifee City Council voted to make steps towards potentially annexing 12 of the Valley-wide owned parks, in order to bring them under the city's control.

 Menifee's 4 acre Gale Webb Action Sports Park is the largest extreme bike park in Southern California.
 The city also possesses the locally-popular Audie Murphy Ranch Skate Park.

-As of 2025, an amphitheater is being constructed in Menifee's Central Park.
+As of June 2026, an amphitheater is partially constructed in Menifee's Central Park; construction has been on-hold since Fall 2025.
 It will serve as an entertainment venue for performers; the project will cost the city an estimated $6.6 to $6.78 million.

+Menifee Hills Open Space

+In June 2025, the City of Menifee bought the Menifee Hills and designated it as open space for 1.15 million dollars, preserving 398 acres for recreation.